Information For Health Professionals

 There is seen to be an issue with e-cigarettes and emphysema.
 We know that emphysema patients are at elevated risk of pneumonia, and it may be possible that use of an e-cigarette may exacerbate this.

 Emphysema patients, and those with other forms of Stage 3 or Stage 4 COPD, should not use an e-cigarette – they should cease all forms of inhalation of non-necessary materials.
-This seems obvious enough that it is strange that if instances occur where a patient with a terminal lung disease has an issue with e-cigarettes, this should be either commented on or, especially, advanced as some sort of reason that ‘ecigs are bad’.
+This seems so obvious that it is strange if instances occur where a patient with a terminal lung disease has an issue with e-cigarettes, this should be either commented on or, especially, advanced as some sort of reason that ‘ecigs are bad’.

 They are bad if you have emphysema, and nobody is arguing about that.
-Snus is the only acceptable consumer Harm Reduction product for patients with severely compromised lungs.
+Snus is probably the only acceptable consumer Harm Reduction product for patients with severely compromised lungs.
 There is too high a risk of pneumonia for these patients to continue inhalation of anything other than normal air or medical treatments for their lung diseases.

 The drawbacks of e-cigarettes